Question:

 What Are the Signs of Cocaine Addiction?

 One of the hallmarks of cocaine addiction, like all forms of drug addiction, is the continued use of the substance despite negative consequences.
+Cocaine addiction is a serious form of substance use and drug use, which can have far-reaching effects on a person’s health and life.
 This means that even when the use of cocaine is causing problems in their life, an addicted individual will continue to use it.

 With that being said, there are various signs someone may be addicted to cocaine.